Francis Albert Eley Crew: Family

 He married Helen Campbell Dykes, a fellow medical student, in 1912.
 She died in 1971 and he remarried the following year to Margaret Ogilvie Withof-Keus, who had previously served under him in the RAMC.

 Artistic recognition

 His portrait, painted by Alfred Edward Borthwick, forms part of the Edinburgh University Art Collection.

-The National Portrait Gallery hold a bromide print of Crew taken by Walter Stoneman in 1945.
+The National Portrait Gallery holds a bromide print of Crew taken by Walter Stoneman in 1945.

 Other Recognition

 The Crew Building on Alexander Crum Brown Road at Kings Buildings is named after him.